yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

-'''Programmers Guide to webif^2'''
+'''Programmers Guide to webif(^2)'''

+The OpenWrt web interface is based on a set of shell and awk scripts and the form processing is done with haserl.
+It uses the BusyBox HTTPD server.
+And is commonly called Webif.

 [http://xwrt.berlios.de/xwrt.asp/ Webif^2] is based on Openwrt's web administration tool, Webif, with the thought that there is no need to reinvent the wheel.
 Webif^2 tries to add functions that can help novice users quicker into Openwrt.

+Much of what is included here is taken from Webif^2 code.

 An interesting [http://forum.openwrt.org/viewtopic.php?pid=12558#p12558/ historical document] in the Openwrt forum.

-"Programmers Guide to webif" is the only documentaion available, unless you read the code.
-It is the Dummy's guide based on this dummy's research as an outsider to the webif^2 developement.
+"Programmers Guide to webif" is the only documentaion available, unless you read the code as far as I know.
+It is the Dummy's guide based on this dummy's research as an outsider to the webif(^2) developement.

 IF you feel that you can make a difference, post a NEW topic in [http://www.bitsum.com/smf/index.php?board=17.0/ X-Wrt's forum] saying which module you may be able to do and see if someone else is doing the same thing: maybe cooperate.